 Collection of algae

-We are able to collect from the water up to half a millimeter-sized particles, and at most our equipment can collect as much as 200 cubic meters of biomass per hour.
+We are able to collect from the water up to half a millimeter-sized particles, and our vessel can collect as much as 200 cubic meters of biomass per hour.

 There are plenty of nutrients in the water as a result of industrial, wastewater and food production.